Azure/azure-sdk-for-cpp/README.md

 * Create a child context from a parent context which can be independently cancelled.
 * Create a child context from a parent context with a Key/Value pair.
 This is useful for associating metadata with a context.
 * Create a child context from a parent context with a deadline.
-This is useful for setting a deadline for a context.
+This is useful for setting a timeout.
 * Cancel a context.
 This will cancel the context and all its children.
 Note that there is no way of un-cancelling a context.
 * Check if a context is cancelled.